-For out-of-network benefits, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
+For certain covered services from certain non-network providers, in addition to the deductible and coinsurance, you are responsible for any charges in excess of the non-network provider reimbursement amount.
 Additionally, these charges will not be applied toward satisfaction of the deductible.

-Injectable pharmaceutical treatments for hemophilia and bleeding disorders Nothing
+1. Injectable pharmaceutical treatments for hemophilia and bleeding disorders